qodesmith/purgecss-react-test/README.md

 The issue is Purgecss will not detect some class names being used.
 It then strips those styles out of the produced bundle.

-Checkout the `src/entry.js` file.
+Check out the `src/entry.js` file.
 There's a single, simple, pure React component that is mounted to the DOM.
 The `className` is using template literals to calculate the final value.
 This is where it seems Purgecss is having an issue detecting what's valid or not.
 See the comment in that file.

 ## Installation & Usage